grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/06_Azure_Infrastructure.md

 #  Azure Infrastructure

-## OctoPetShop Background
+## RandomQuotes Background

-[OctoPetShop](https://github.com/OctopusDeployCommunity/OctoPetShop) is a sample application built to demonstrate a multi-tier application deployed using Octopus Deploy.
-This sample application was built by the Octopus Deploy team.
+We will be using the RandomQuotes application in this workshop.
+This is a sample application that has been built by the team at Octopus Deploy.

-Octopus Pet Shop Example Web app written in .NET Core.
-This solution consists of:
+The sample app is written in .NET Core.

+The solution consists of:
- - Octopus Pet Shop Web App
+ - Azure Web App
- - Product Service
- - Shopping Cart Service
+ - Azure Web App Service Plan
- - Database project using Dbup

 ## Infrastructure Overview